 Tantalum, a rare earth metal, is used in making electrical components like capacitors after undergoing the anodizing process.

-Titanium is one of the strongest metals on earth.
+Titanium is one of the strongest metals on earth and does not generally need surface treatment to enhance its durability.

-After anodizing, its mechanical properties are further enhanced, making it suitable for use in jewelry, wedding rings, human implants, and military vehicle.
+However, titanium anodizing is performed to improve its aesthetics, making it suitable for use in jewelry, wedding rings, human implants, and military vehicle.

 Although pure zinc is rarely anodized, zinc alloys are anodized to form a highly corrosion-resistant oxide layer to enhance their durability.